Tegos/travian-elephant-finder/README.md

 ### cookie

-Copy your cookies from request(like ajaxToken):
+Copy your cookies from request(like authorization):

 <img src="public/cookies.png" alt="cookies"/>